 - What about follow-up?

-We offer our clients a number of follow up options: advanced courses, phone coaching, web conference calls, Executive Coaching, virtual creativity tools, Innovation Assurance, and Blue Pearl retreats.
+We offer our clients a number of follow up options: Micro-Learning for Innovators, advanced courses, phone coaching, web conference calls, Executive Coaching, virtual creativity tools, an a partridge in a pear tree.

 - How can I convince my boss that you guys are for real?